factorhouse/slipway/README.md

 Configured within a handler, enables compression for that handler.
 Is enabled with `:gzip` compression by default.

+Jetty provides support for `brotli` and `zstd` compression, but we have currently only implemented `gzip` because that is all we need.
+If you need either of the other compression formats please just raise a bug ticket.

 #### slipway.compression configuration

 ```clojure